briandk/granovaGG/README.markdown

 Lastly, sign the imaginary waiver that says we're not responsible if granovaGG steals your cat

-4. [Report your bugs][issueTracker] and [share stories of inspiration on the wiki][wiki]
+*Don't forget to [Report your bugs][issueTracker] and [share stories of inspiration on the wiki][wiki]*

 ### I want a relatively stable release, but I don't have time to wait for CRAN
 First, make sure you've got Hadley Wickham's excellent [devtools][devtools] package installed.
-If you haven't, you can do it in R:
+If you haven't got it, you can get it in R:

 ```r
 install.packages(pkgs="devtools", dependencies=TRUE)